Is Ice Water Bad for You? Understanding the Risks and Benefits

 - Offering slight metabolic boosts: While it doesn’t melt away pounds, cold water prompts the body to use extra energy to regulate temperature.
 If you’re exploring the benefits of drinking ice water for weight support, it’s more important to maintain consistent hydration, cut down on high-calorie drinks and create healthy habits.

 - Improving mood and alertness: A chilled glass of water has an invigorating effect, particularly if you’re feeling sluggish in the afternoon.
+This can make it a great option for helping employees to stay motivated throughout the day.
 Proper hydration (no matter the temperature) helps support cognitive function.

 Is ice water bad for you?
 Possible concerns to keep in mind